-A: The concept of matching for the purposes of the Instrument is actually broader.
+A: The concept of matching for the purposes of the Instrument is broader.
 See section 1.2(1) of the Instrument.
-Conceptually, it is the end result of either a sequential confirmation and affirmation process or a "virtual matching" process.
+Conceptually, it is the end result of either a sequential confirmation and affirmation process or a "virtual matching" process among tradematching parties.
 As a result, the Instrument contemplates, and is neutral towards, either matching approach, which is consistent with the industry's best practices and standards.

-B. APPLICATION
+B. Application